Slabserver/slabserver.github.io/docs/transparency/posts/2020/07-july.md

 <sup>² The dedicated server hosts all of our game servers, databases, as well as our various Discord bots.
 You can find more detail on this [in our documentation](../../../documentation/minecraft/server-architecture.md).</sup>

+<sup>³ Covered by a staff donation, which was included in the Monthly Paypal Donations.</sup>

-<sup>³ Unless disclosed otherwise, this will always be put forward towards next months server costs, and will be displayed in ‘rollover donations’ within the transparency report.</sup>
+<sup>⁴ Unless disclosed otherwise, this will always be put forward towards next months server costs, and will be displayed in ‘rollover donations’ within the transparency report.</sup>